jube-home/jube/README.md

 Jube is committed to high-quality instructional documentation and maintains it as part of the overall release methodology.
 If documentation is inadequate, unclear or missing, raise a [Github Issue](https://github.com/jube-home/jube/issues).

-# Support

-Support is available through three channels:

-* Ask Jooby, our AI assistant, located in the bottom right-hand corner of the [jube](https://jube.io) website.
-* Email at support@jube.io.
-* GitHub issues.

-# Training

-To further accelerate and ensure positive outcomes, a comprehensive training program is available.
-This program is designed to help participants develop the skills needed to effectively implement and manage Jube with confidence.

-By the end of the implementation training, participants will:

-* Confidently implement and manage Jube within their organization.
-* Optimize Jube for performance, scalability, and security.
-* Accelerate Jube adoption through hands-on experience and best practices.
-* For Developers; Troubleshoot and debug the system effectively.

-Explore the [agenda](https://www.jube.io/training/) plan on the [jube](https://www.jube.io) website

 # Reporting Vulnerabilities